 Cloud computing has become so ubiquitous that every major technology company now provides cloud services for storing real-time data and the like.
 For example, if you are an android user, you have to connect your mobile device to Google drive.
 It will store your data at a remote location, so even if your mobile gets lost or reset, you can recover your data from the remote server.

-Below you will find the best cloud storage and file sharing solutions listed that are leaders in the market currently.
-Compare them and decide which of them are the most useful for your personal and work-related files and documents.
+Below you will find the best cloud storage and file-sharing solutions listed that are leaders in the market currently.
+Compare them and decide which of them is the most useful for your personal and work-related files and documents.

 Table of Contents